aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 In order to be able to call some gRPC services, we need to configure the Angular App to use gRPC.
 In the config file, we will import the providers from the `@ngx-grpc/core` and `@ngx-grpc/grpc-web-client` packages.

-In the `src/app/app.config.ts` file, you can add the following content:
+In the `src/app/app.config.ts` file, you should add the following content:

 ```typescript [app.config.ts]
 import { ApplicationConfig, importProvidersFrom } from '@angular/core';